VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 **Figure 23: Current Parcel Data Maintenance Practices.** *Depending on the needs and resources of a municipality, several types of parcel data maintenance practices exist.*

-The Shared Responsibility model identifies one attribute: a municipality's ability to preform parcel geometry updates by contracting with a mapping vendor or doing updates internally.
-Municipalities unable to perform parcel geometry updates currently receive irregular updates by VCGI as land surveys that can be used to update a municipality's parcel geometry are submitted to the [Vermont Land Survey Library](https://landsurvey.vermont.gov/).
-While successful, the limitations of this model are now apparent after five years of operation (2020-2024).
+The Shared Responsibility model identifies a municipality's ability to perform parcel geometry updates by contracting with a mapping vendor or completing updates internally.
+Municipalities unable to perform parcel geometry maintenance are updated by VCGI using any new land surveys available in the [Vermont Land Survey Library](https://landsurvey.vermont.gov/).
+This method does not typically capture all geometry changes do to the incomplete nature of the Land Stuvey Library, and updates do not happen on a regular schedule.
+While generally successful, the limitations of the Shared Responsibility model have emerged after five years of operation (2020-2024).

 ### A2.2 Funding During the Parcel Project (2017-2019)
-The Statewide Property Parcel Mapping Project leveraged both state and federal funds with 80 percent coming from the Federal Highway Administration and the remaining 20 percent from several state agencies and departments.
+The Statewide Property Parcel Mapping Project leveraged both state and federal funds with 80% coming from the Federal Highway Administration and the remaining 20% from several state agencies and departments.
 The Vermont Agency of Transportation contracted with several mapping vendor to update or create digital parcel data for each Vermont municipality over a three-year period.
-Each mapping vendor was assigned to a municipality through a competitive bid process.
+Each municipality was assigned  mapping vendor through a competitive bid process.

-The average cost per parcel for the 67 municipalities completed during the first year of the Parcel Project in 2017 (excluding unincorporated towns and gores) was $6.85 which is slightly more than the national average of $5.20 reported 10 years prior by the National Research Council in *National Land Parcel Data: A Vision for the Future* (2007).
+The average cost per parcel for the 67 municipalities completed during the first year of the Parcel Project in 2017 (excluding unincorporated towns and gores) was $6.85, which is slightly more than the national average of $5.20 reported 10 years prior by the National Research Council in *National Land Parcel Data: A Vision for the Future* (2007).
 The cost per parcel for municipalities completed during the first year of the Parcel Project (excluding unincorporated towns and gores) is depicted below.

 ![Parcel Project Year 1 Table](https://github.com/user-attachments/assets/cb114846-6a1b-45c1-89b4-f7a8833b9981)